CalabreseLab/seekr_web/README.md

 ## Deployment

-This application is built to run on UNC Cloud Apps’ OpenShift system.
+This application is built to run on a VM instance of the Google Cloud Platform.

 The first step to deployment is installing Openshift command line tool, instructions for which can be found here: https://help.unc.edu/help/carolina-cloudapps-installing-the-command-line-cli-tools/